 Moving on, Kung Po Sotong (RM8.80) looks very much like a Chinese authentic dish.
 For non-spicy lovers out there, you might give this a skip as it has an addictive tingling heat from dried chilies.
 Furthermore, Papa begins his grumbles at the use of additional red bird eyes chili to make it spicier.

 In contrast, let’s talk about Creamy Butter Sotong (RM8.80) which, oh boy, I am glad we got for free hahaha …..
-When the waiter put down it in front of me, I was frightened by the numerous small red chilies (cili padi).
+When the waiter puts it down in front of me, I was frightened by the numerous small red chilies (cili padi).
 I put up a brave front and took my first bite.
 OMG!
 Heavenly.
 Not as spicy as I thought it can be by the amount of chili on it.
 I’m guessing the butter milk helped to neutralize the heat?
 It’s a yum yum creamy butter which we were told is the bestseller here.
 Despite that, bonus points for their tender squid.

 Overeating – Bloated Tummies